aptech/docs/docs/CR-solpd.rst

     :type A: NxN symmetric positive definite matrix or M-dimensional array where the NxN 2-dimensional arrays described by the last two dimensions are symmetric and positive definite

-    :returns: x (*TODO*), NxK matrix or M-dimensional array where the last two dimensions are NxK, the solutions for the system of equations, Ax = b.
+    :returns: x (*NxK matrix or M-dimensional array*) where the last two dimensions are NxK, the solutions for the system of equations, Ax = b.

 Remarks